flyandi/Meteor-EventDDP/README.md

 raix:eventddp
 ==============

-This package adds events over ddp, so you can emit and listen to events from client and server.
+This package adds events over ddp, so you can emit and listen to events from client to server and server to server.

+On the client:
 ```js
   var ddpEvents = new EventDDP('raix:push', Meteor.connection);